advanced-microcode-patching/shiva/README.md

 ## Build

 This has been tested on aarch64 ubuntu 18.04 and 22.
-Shiva uses the code from the https://github.com/elfmaster/libelfmaster project, specifically a custom aarch64 branch.

-Shiva also relies on musl-libc to avoid a problem with glibc's initialization code which is not compatible with Shiva running as an interpreter.
-(See custom_interp_notes.txt)
+Shiva relies on libelfmaster and musl-libc.

 ## Dependencies